tatsuhikonaito/DEEP-HLA/README.md

 ## Reference

-`DEEP*HLA` uses MGDA-UB (Multiple Gradient Descent Algorithm - Upper Bound) for multi-task learning, and the source code of its part refers to [MultiObjectiveOptimization](https://github.com/intel-isl/MultiObjectiveOptimization).
+`DEEP*HLA` uses MGDA-UB (Multiple Gradient Descent Algorithm - Upper Bound) for multi-task learning, and the source code of its part is implemented with the modification of [MultiObjectiveOptimization](https://github.com/intel-isl/MultiObjectiveOptimization).

 ## Contact